micmejia/bible-dump/NKJV/Exodus/Exod 13.md

 Then the Lord spoke to Moses, saying,

 ###### 2
-"Consecrate[^a] to Me all the firstborn, whatever opens the womb among the children of Israel, _both_ of man and beast; it is Mine." ## The Feast of Unleavened Bread
+"Consecrate to Me all the firstborn, whatever opens the womb among the children of Israel, _both_ of man and beast; it is Mine." ## The Feast of Unleavened Bread

 ###### 3
-And Moses said to the people: "Remember this day in which you went out of Egypt, out of the house of [^b]bondage; for by strength of hand the Lord brought you out of this _place._ No leavened bread shall be eaten.
+And Moses said to the people: "Remember this day in which you went out of Egypt, out of the house of bondage; for by strength of hand the Lord brought you out of this _place._ No leavened bread shall be eaten.

 ###### 4
 On this day you are going out, in the month Abib.